numfocus/gsoc/2016/proposals/rai-vivek.md

 * Timestamp
 * (Optional) User email

+The current installation-test script implementation already collects the list of *successful* and *failed* checks along with version information and error message as available.

 ### Server

 The server will collect the diagnostic report submitted by installation-scripts when they are run on the user machine.

-A simple design of the server is shown below:
+A simple design of the setup is discussed below:

 #### API